leojpod/harp-transposer/README.md

 - [ ] Change the colours everywhere...
 - [ ] Input UI with colour support for recognised harmonica notes
+- [ ] Easier edition of the translation

 ### How to model the harmonica layout